 WHAT IS THE COMMON FOLLOW-UP SYSTEM?
+2

-HISTORY OF THE COMMON FOLLOW-UP SYSTEM
+HISTORY OF THE COMMON FOLLOW-UP SYSTEM 2

 How is the Common Follow-up System Operated?
 4

 How are CFS Data Processed?

-IS THE CFS COST-EFFECTIVE?
+4

+Is the CFS Cost-Effective?
 5

-WHAT ARE THE STRENGTHS AND LIMITATIONS OF CFS DATA?
+What are the Strengths and Limitations of CFS Data?
 6

-CFS Current Operation (2019) 6

-Participation Summary Across the Years 8

-INTERRELATIONSHIPS AMONG AGENCIES IN THE PROVISION OF SERVICES 11
+CFS CURRENT OPERATION (2020) 7

+Improving the Quality of Workforce and Education Data 7

+Utilizing CFS to Carry Out Analysis of Workforce and Education Programs 7

+Producing and Disseminating Workforce and Education Performance Information and Outcomes.
+8

+Enhanced System Outputs 9

+Strategic Partnership Activities 9

+PARTICIPATION SUMMARY ACROSS THE YEARS 10

+Interrelationships Among Agencies in the Provision of Services 13

-RELATIONSHIP OF INDIVIDUALS SERVED TO THE NORTH CAROLINA ECONOMY 13
+RELATIONSHIP OF INDIVIDUALS SERVED TO THE NORTH CAROLINA ECONOMY 15

-OPERATION SUMMARY 1/
+OPERATION SUMMARY 16

-A REPORT ON THE OPERATIONS OF THE NORTH CAROLINA COMMON FOLLOW-UP SYSTEM May 1, 2020
+A REPORT ON THE OPERATIONS OF THE NORTH CAROLINA COMMON FOLLOW-UP SYSTEM May 2021

-The 2020 Common Follow-up System (CFS) Operational Report provides information on CFS activities over the past calendar year.
+The 2021 Common Follow-up System (CFS) Operational Report provides information on CFS activities over the past calendar year.
 This report includes information related to education, employment and training programs for which data were reported by state agencies under the requirements of the North Carolina General Statute Chapter 96 Article 4.